Joseph Bernardin: General Secretary of National Conference

 In 1968, Bernardin resigned as auxiliary bishop of Atlanta to become the first general secretary of the National Conference of Catholic Bishops in Washington, a post he held until 1972.
-In 1969.
-Bernardin was instrumental in founding one of the conference's most influential and successful programs, the anti-poverty Catholic Campaign for Human Development (CCHD).
+In 1969, Bernardin was instrumental in founding one of the conference's most influential and successful programs, the anti-poverty Catholic Campaign for Human Development (CCHD).

 During this period, Bernardin also became affiliated with the Order of Friars Minor, being received into the first order with a habit in 1972.

 Archbishop of Cincinnati

-Pope Paul VI appointed Bernardin as archbishop of Cincinnati on November 21, 1972, He was installed there on December 19, 1972.
+Pope Paul VI appointed Bernardin as archbishop of Cincinnati on November 21, 1972, and he was installed there on December 19, 1972.
 Bernardin served in Cincinnati for nearly ten years.
 While there, he appointed the first woman as editor of the archdiocesan newspaper, The Catholic Telegraph.

 During this period, the Vatican appointed Bernardin to the Sacred Congregation of Bishops in Rome and to the permanent council of the Synod of Bishops.
 He worked to improve ecumenical relations with Jews and Protestants.
 He also visited Poland and Hungary.

 Archbishop of Chicago

 Following the death of Cardinal John Cody of Chicago, Pope John Paul II chose Bernardin, already prominent among his fellow American bishops, to lead the Archdiocese of Chicago.
-He was appointed the seventh archbishop of Chicago on July 10, 1982.On August 25, 1982, he was installed by the apostolic delegate to the United States, Cardinal Pio Laghi.
-Bernardin found an archdiocese in disarray, its priests disheartened by years of arbitrary administration and charges of financial misconduct.A New York Times article in 1996 made the following assessment: "With his patient charm and willingness to listen, Bernardin won back the confidence of the clergy and the laity."
+He was appointed the seventh archbishop of Chicago on July 10, 1982.
+On August 25, 1982, he was installed by the apostolic delegate to the United States, Cardinal Pio Laghi.
+Bernardin found the archdiocese in disarray, its priests disheartened by years of arbitrary administration and charges of financial misconduct.
+A New York Times article in 1996 made the following assessment: "With his patient charm and willingness to listen, Bernardin won back the confidence of the clergy and the laity."

 Elevation to Cardinal

-In the papal consistory of February 2, 1983, Bernardin was elevated to the College of Cardinals by John Paul II as cardinal-priest of Gesù Divino Lavoratore (Jesus the Divine Worker), his titular church in Rome.
+In the papal consistory of February 2, 1983, Bernardin was elevated to the College of Cardinals by John Paul II as Cardinal-Priest of Gesù Divino Lavoratore (Jesus the Divine Worker), his titular church in Rome.

-Sexual abuse scandal
+Response to sexual abuse scandal

 Bernardin implemented a policy concerning priests accused of sexual misconduct with minors.
 He removed more than 20 priests and established a new review board to assess allegations, made up primarily of lay people.
 Bernardin's reforms concerning this issue soon served as a model for other dioceses across the nation.

 In 1993, Bernardin announced that he was being sued for sexual misconduct.
-The plaintiff was a former seminarian, Stephen Cook, who said that Bernardin and another priest abused him in the 1970s.
+The plaintiff was a former seminarian, Stephen Cook, who said that Bernardin and another priest had abused him in the 1970s.
 However, Cook later said that his memories of the abuse emerged under hypnosis; after becoming uncertain of Bernardin's guilt, Cook dropped him from the lawsuit.
 The two men later met and reconciled.
 In 1995, Cook said that he had relied on people who told him things that were not true, "asserting that he is absolutely convinced of Bernardin's innocence".